Herbal medicine and Christianity – can the two coexist? Can you be a Christian and practice herbalism?

 Scientists have long recognized that plants contain many useful compounds for health and healing.

 Chemists extracted acids from willow bark and made aspirin; digitalis, a potential toxin from the foxglove plant, can be transformed in the laboratory into a pill to treat angina (chest pain from heart disease).
+Scientists continue to study plants such as St. John’s Wort for their potential as anti-depressants.

 Fruits, vegetables, nuts, and seeds all contain macronutrients (protein, fat, and carbohydrates), healthful compounds (vitamins, minerals, fiber), and antioxidants that protect the body from cellular damage, help repair cells, and perform thousands of tasks in the human body.